 When do opportunities for settlement arise?

-On several occasions during the proceedings.
 Your lawyer should try to settle the case after she or he knows what you want and you and your lawyer know the facts.
-There are occasions when the time is ripe for settlement discussions.
+This is when the time is ripe for settlement discussions.
 If initial settlement negotiations are at an impasse, this is when one of the parties usually requests a pretrial conference.

 At the pretrial conference the lawyers will tell the judge their settlement positions and the judge will make settlement recommendations.
 This is a good opportunity to settle the case.
 But keep in mind that if there has not otherwise been a substantial ruling, one of the parties might still request a change of judge based on a 2021 Illinois Supreme Court decision.

 Do you encourage four-way conferences between lawyers and clients?